luigifreda/3dpatrolling/README.md

 **Maintainer: Luigi Freda**

-Our paper has been accepted for publication at [Autonomous Robots](http://www.springer.com/10514).
+Our paper has been accepted for publication in [Autonomous Robots](http://www.springer.com/10514).
 We are currently working to extract the code from our [TRADR](http://github.com) repository and make it a usable in a self-contained simulation framework.
 This will be available very soon within a few weeks.

 This repository *3dpatrolling* will provide a C++ implementation behind our paper titled *3D Multi-Robot Patrolling with a Two-Level Coordination Strategy*.
 It will contains different ROS packages which allow to test the proposed multi-robot strategy within a V-REP simulation environment.